boonyong6/how-linux-works/README.md

 ----------------------------------------------------|------------
 **Basic**
 Requires | systemd attempts to activate the dependency unit.
 If the dependency unit fails, systemd also deactivates the dependent unit.
-Wants | systemd doesn’t care if dependencies fail.
+Wants | systemd doesn't care if dependencies fail.
 Requisite | Dependency units must be active before activating the dependent unit.
-Conflict | systemd deactivates the opposing dependency if it’s active.
+Conflict | systemd deactivates the opposing dependency if it's active.
 **Ordering**
 Before | Activates before the listed unit(s).
 After | Activates after the listed unit(s).
 **Conditional**<br>(systemd activates unit dependencies regardless of whether the condition is true or false) ConditionPathExists=p | True if the path p exists.
 ConditionPathIsDirectory=p | True if p is a directory.
-ConditionFileNotEmpty=p | True if p is a file and it’s not zero-length.
+ConditionFileNotEmpty=p | True if p is a file and it's not zero-length.

-- To specify the dependent unit in a dependency’s unit file, you can add a `WantedBy` or `RequiredBy` parameter in the **`[Install]` section** (e.g. when you’d rather not edit a system unit file).
+- To specify the dependent unit in a dependency's unit file, you can add a `WantedBy` or `RequiredBy` parameter in the **`[Install]` section** (e.g. when you'd rather not edit a system unit file).
 - .wants and .requires directories are created after enabling the unit to establish the dependencies.
 - Manually adding .wants and .requires directories is a simple way to add a dependency without modifying a unit file, but it can be difficult to trace.